jdolitsky/tq/README.md

 ## Caveats

-- There is not currently no support for comments, meaning any comments on the original input are removed from the resulting HCL output
+- There is not currently support for comments, meaning any comments on the original input are removed from the resulting HCL output
 - In order to maintain deterministic output, all attributes (module arguments etc.) are alphabetically sorted, which may result in unexpected diffs
 - All attribute values are strings (the `attributes` field is a `map[string]string`).
 This is required  due to how the underlying libraries are used.
 For this purpose, real strings must be double quoted (e.g. `"\"t2.micro\""`) and non-strings (of any type) should be single quoted (e.g. `"local.ami"`)
 - In order to provide total parity `jq` functionality, `tq` just shells out to `jq`.
 We could have probably somehow imported [`gojq`](https://github.com/itchyny/gojq), but did not want to sacrifice functionality for the sake of having a standalone binary when most development environments contain `jq` anyway